Nandini-gandhi/expense_analyzer/README.md

-# Expense Analyzer v2 - AI-Powered Financial Dashboard
+# Expense Analyzer -  Financial Dashboard

 A modern web application for analyzing personal expenses with AI-powered insights.
 Built with React, Flask, and Google Gemini AI.